TeamTeaMC/Ecliptic-Seasons/docs/source/en/compat.md

+The mods not listed here are not necessarily incompatible; some mods provide compatibility for this mod.
+You can check the "Dependents" section on the CurseForge page for details.

 ## Basically

 Now support the seasonal crop tag from Serene Seasons.
 However, I recommend using the tags from Ecliptic Seasons and the upcoming data pack, especially since the season tags lack humidity information.

-For crop growth, it mainly supports the growth of crop blocks in Neo/Forge ecosystems, as well as the growth of saplings.
-If a crop does not support the Forge ecosystem, or is not working on the Forge ecosystem, it cannot be controlled by tags alone.
-This is also true for other mods that control crop growth, such as Serene Seasons.

 ## Modern Version (1.21-1.20)